knaw-huc/brieven-van-hooft-pipeline/README.md

 * The data consists of 333 FoLiA XML documents (75MB)
 * Each FoLiA document corresponds to a letter.
 The number in the filename does *NOT* correspond to the number of the letter.
 * The FoLiA XML has been annotated with some custom XML elements (which renders the FoLiA invalid so a correction needs to be applied before we can process it with regular FoLiA tools), fortunately the custom elements are well-documented.
 * The data carries two independent sets of part-of-speech and lemma annotations.
-One automated as outputted by [Frog](https://languagemachines.github.io/frog), and set of one manual annotations.
-The automated seems to have been done with the default Frog models which are trained on contemporary Dutch, so the accuracy will not be very good.
+One automated as outputted by [Frog](https://languagemachines.github.io/frog), and set of one annotations that was done semi-automatically via Adelheid and manual post-correction in a tool called Gustave..
+The Frog enrichment has been done with the Frog models which are trained on contemporary Dutch, so the accuracy will not be very good.
 The manual annotations are more interesting, and seem to use a custom tagset loosely derived from CGN, for part-of-speech tagging.
 * The data comes from three upstream sources (three books *"De briefwisseling van Pieter Corneliszoon Hooft*, edited by H.W van Tricht e.a., that together form a collection), plain text, TEI and PDF versions are published for all four:
     * <https://www.dbnl.org/tekst/hoof001hwva02_01/>
     * <https://www.dbnl.org/tekst/hoof001hwva03_01/>